Trevypants/CrystalDroids/README.md

 ## Frontend

-Frontend is hosted on Cloud Run in a Javascript application that communicates with the backend.
+Frontend is hosted on Cloud Run in a Python ui application that communicates with the backend.

 ## Deploy